Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 | In-Person Care | Severe withdrawal, crisis situations | Direct medical supervision, hands-on support | Travel barriers, scheduling constraints, higher costs |

-Strong clinical evidence now shows that virtual medication-assisted treatment (MAT) achieves retention and relapse rates equivalent to in-person care for opioid use disorder9.
+Strong clinical evidence now shows that virtual medication-assisted treatment (MAT) achieves retention and relapse rates equivalent to in-person care for opioid use disorder.9

 Choosing the right addiction therapy online platform requires a scoring method that accurately weighs your goals, symptom severity, and daily realities.